 Natural Shoreline.
 The United States Forest Service, including about 70 percent of Lake Nottely’s shoreline, protects almost half of Union County land.
 That means beautiful views from the lake, especially in fall when the leaves are changing.
 Here’s a link to a Lake Nottely map.

 Location.
-Just two hours north of Atlanta, Lake Nottely is close enough for a day trip, or a weekend getaway where you spend more time enjoying yourself and less time in the car.
+Just two hours north of Atlanta, Lake Nottely (in the Chattahoochee National Forest) is close enough for a day trip, or a weekend getaway where you spend more time enjoying yourself and less time in the car.

 Small Town Charm.
 Lake Nottely has a very local, laid back feel.
 It’s a quiet lake with a true small town feel.
 The Lake Nottely Improvement Association does a lot to keep the lake clean, fun and safe.
 In fact, the day we went to interview Moriah Doucette of the Nottely Marina, she was participating in a lake clean up with LNIA.
 I always like a place with a strong local community.